 Acupuncture— Like humans, animals can sometimes benefit from acupuncture.
 Acupuncture stimulates the release of the body’s natural pain relieving and anti-inflammatory substances.
 It also improves the blood flow and oxygenation for the tissues and lacks the risk of adverse side effects that can come with over-the-counter medication.

 Animal Behavior Assistance—We have a board certified animal behaviorist on staff that is trained in identifying and rectifying the source of animal behavior problems.
-Dr. Christensen and her staff will work with you to determine what is causing your pet to misbehave.
+Dr. Christensen and her staff of specialist vets in Castle Rock will work with you to determine what is causing your pet to misbehave.
 The staff will work with you through every step of the process, to ensure that your animal is happy and safe as well as well behaved.

 We have a board certified cardiologist available to our practice to perform cardiac work-ups on your pet.
 A cardiac work-up can include routine screening to a more involved cardiac tracking system.
 No matter the issue, our cardiologist can help keep your pet’s heart healthy.